 Student observers will be charged $6.00 to cover the cost of their meal.
 Please ensure that all student observers are registered prior to the tournament.
 Parents will NOT be allowed to watch their children in rounds.

-School are maxed out 6 entries per event (except Congress which is 6 entries per chamber) so please plan accordingly when registering your students.
+Due to size limitations of the host school, schools are maxed out 4 entries per event (except Congress which is 6 entries per chamber and Public Forum at 2 teams) so please plan accordingly when registering your students.
 There are no limits to student observers but they must be registered ahead of time.

 Please make sure you have covered your judge commitment.
 Uncovered judges will cost $25.00.
 Please ensure that you have all of your judges registered by the drop date to avoid this fee.
 Judges will be assigned before the tournament to ensure that no issues during the day of the tournament.
 Please make a note of your judges’ preferred event in the notes so that we may assign them accordingly.
 Your school will be assessed the $25.00 uncovered judge fee for any judges who no-shows on the day of a tournament.

 Any changes made to your entry on the day of the tournament (such as drops or shifting students between events) will incur an additional $12.00 fee.
 Our desire is not to take your money; we just want to ensure smooth operation of the tournament.

 Arrival: The Greene School, 2001 S Dixie Hwy, West Palm Beach, FL 33401.
 Please arrive NO EARLIER than 4:15 p.m.
 We will offer parking in the main lot south of the school.
 Additional parking will be available at Carpenter's Metal.
 We will have Greene School student and parent volunteers on hand to direct your competitors and judges to the Cafeteria.
 Please make sure to be on time to ensure that our tournament is able to run in a timely manner.
 Email or text Ms. Coley any last minute changes.